-Authorization of 6 months may be granted for prevention of febrile neutropenia when all of the following criteria are met :
+Authorization of 6 months may be granted for prevention or treatment of febrile neutropenia when all of

-- The requested medication will not be used in combination with other colony stimulating factors within any chemotherapy cycle. - The member will not receive chemotherapy at the same time as they receive radiation therapy. - The requested medication will not be administered with weekly chemotherapy regimens. - One of the following criteria is met : - The requested medication will be used for primary prophylaxis in members with a solid tumor or non-myeloid malignancies who have received, are currently receiving, or will be receiving any of the following: - Myelosuppressive anti-cancer therapy that is expected to result in greater than 20% incidence of febrile neutropenia (FN) (See Appendix A). - Myelosuppressive anti-cancer therapy that is expected to result in 10 - 20% risk of FN (See Appendix B) and who are considered to be at high risk of FN because of bone marrow compromise, co-morbidities, or other patient specific risk factors (See Appendix C). - Myelosuppressive anti-cancer therapy that is expected to result in less than 10% risk of FN and who have at least 2 patient-related risk factors (See Appendix C). - The requested medication will be used for secondary prophylaxis in members with solid tumors or non-myeloid malignancies who experienced a febrile neutropenic complication or a dose-limiting neutropenic event (a nadir or day of treatment count impacting the planned dose of chemotherapy) from a prior cycle of similar chemotherapy, with the same dose and scheduled planned for the current cycle (for which primary prophylaxis was not received).
+- The requested medication will not be used in combination with other colony stimulating factors within any chemotherapy cycle. - The member will not receive chemotherapy at the same time as they receive radiation therapy. - One of the following criteria is met : - The requested medication will be used for primary prophylaxis in members with solid tumors or non-myeloid malignancies who have received, are currently receiving, or will be receiving any of the following: - Myelosuppressive anti-cancer therapy that is expected to result in greater than 20% incidence of FN (febrile neutropenia) (FN) (See Appendix A) - Myelosuppressive anti-cancer therapy that is expected to result in 10 - 20% risk of FN (See Appendix B) and who are considered to be at high risk of FN because of bone marrow compromise or co-morbidities, or other patient specific risk factors (See Appendix C). - Myelosuppressive anti-cancer therapy that is expected to result in less than 10% risk of FN and who have at least 2 patient-related risk factors (See Appendix C). - The requested medication will be used for secondary prophylaxis in members with solid tumors or non-myeloid malignancies who experienced a febrile neutropenic complication or a dose-limiting neutropenic event (a nadir or day of treatment count impacting the planned dose of chemotherapy) from a prior cycle of similar chemotherapy, with the same dose and schedule planned for the current cycle (for which primary prophylaxis was not received) - The requested medication will be used for treatment of high risk FN in members who have any of the following prognostic factors that are predictive of clinical deterioration: - Age greater than 65 years - Being hospitalized at the time of the development of fever - Sepsis syndrome - Invasive fungal infection - Pneumonia or other clinically documented infection - Prolonged (neutropenia expected to last greater than 10 days) or profound (absolute neutrophil count less than $1 \times 10^9/L$) neutropenia - Prior episodes of febrile neutropenia

-Other Indications10-13
+Other indications1-18